LBBLUG/meteorBastas/README.md

         j. giftType3
         k. giftSize3

-        * Note:  If any person has more than 2 gifts, you must have a full column for giftType3 and giftSize3.
+        * Note:  If any one person has more than 2 gifts, you must have a full column for giftType3 and giftSize3.
 At this time, the system cannot do more than 3 gifts due to parser limitations.
 I will look into other options at a later time.

     with respect to addresses
         j. streetAddress